What is ADHD?

 - Extreme impatience

 - She always seems to be “on the go.”

 - Interrupting, blurting out answers

 - Can’t sleep or get off to sleep for hours

 Some children exhibit only the first group of ADHD symptoms, and some exhibit only the latter.
 But most of those with an ADHD diagnosis have a combination of both.

 What do you do if you are concerned?

 Go to your GP or school nurse and ask for a referral to a Paediatrician; they are part of the pathways process of ADHD, and they will often ask you to complete a Conner’s Questionnaire and send it to your school.
 In addition, it is a good practice to offer a school observation or may refer you to an ADHD nurse.
-They will access whether your child may have a diagnosis.
+They will assess whether your child may have a diagnosis.
 Symptoms need to be present in school and at home for a diagnosis.
 In my experience, Attachment Disorders and Learning Difficulties can mimic some symptoms.

 For the over Fives, Nice recommends

 The support should be ADHD focused, can be group-based and as few as 1 or 2 sessions.
-It should include:
+It should include the following:

 - education and information on the causes and impact of ADHD

 - advice on parenting strategies

 - with consent, liaison with the school, college or university

 - both parents and carers if feasible.

 Medication is offered if the symptoms are causing significant impairment.

 Top Three Tips to help Performance by Mary Fowler at ADHD Resources

 Three essential conditions help kids with ADHD improve their performance. –

 1. Create a structure

 Create a structure that helps guide his behaviour with rules and routines.
 For example, with academics, the system would be tasks matched to his skill level so that it does not drive them to frustration.

 2. Provide frequent positive feedback